 However, you wouldn't know it after reviewing the WaMu website, where consumers can gather tips on avoiding online scams, learn all about recent phishing emails, and report any suspicious activity directly to the Fortune 100 company.
 "It's becoming a much more pervasive problem than we ever anticipated, both in terms of the number of attacks going on [and] also in terms of the ramifications and the impact it is having," he says.

 Or also see also http://antiphishing.org/ APWG_Phishing_Activity_Report_March_2005.pdf

-Technical Approaches to Dealing With Phishing Need to Come From YOU
+Where Will Technical Approaches to Dealing With Phishing Come From?